Coaching is one of the most rewarding ways to be involved with Girls on the Run!

-AVAILABILITY: Coaches must have availability on weekday afternoons, twice per week over the span of 12 weeks in the Spring from February 19th to the second week in May.
+AVAILABILITY: Coaches must have availability on weekday afternoons, twice per week over the span of 12 weeks in the Spring from February 19th to May 18th.
 Practices are 1.5 hours each.
 Our programs meet directly after school.
 We do NOT meet on the weekends.
 Reviewing the lessons for each week ensures coaches are ready to lead with confidence each practice.

 Assistant coaches who are unable to make both practices per week, will still be considered and often utilized as a third coach.
 If you'd like to coach but are unable to commit to the level of above, consider being a substitute coach for our sites if you think you could fill in a few times over the season.
 Substitutes help to ensure our program continues even if a regular coach must be absent.